chapel-lang/chapel/README.rst

 Resources
 ---------
-For more information about Chapel, refer to the following resources:
+For more information about Chapel, please refer to the following resources:

 =====================  ========================================
 Project homepage:      http://chapel.cray.com